fbpx

 Arranging a transfer to our sanctuary

-We can arrange pickups for volunteers from Johannesburg airport or a hotel, on Tuesdays or Thursdays.
+We can arrange pickups for volunteers from Johannesburg airport or a hotel.
 The costs are R1500 per person, or R3000 per ride if you travel with more than two volunteers at the same time.
 Sometimes we can arrange pickups together with other new volunteers that arrive on the same day as you.
 However, this depends on what time you and other volunteers are available to be picked up.
-Please, let us know if you are interested in sharing a taxi with other volunteers, or prefer a private transfer.
+Please, let us know if you are interested in sharing a taxi with other volunteers, or prefer a private transfer

 Your pick-up details.
 If you wish to be picked up from the airport, please send us your flight number and arrival time.
 If you want to be picked up from a hotel, please send us the hotel name, address, and phone number.
 The best pick-up time for a hotel pick-up from Joburg is 9AM.